Phan Rang Air Base: Capture of Phan Rang Air Base

-Post 1975 VPAF use
+Post 1975 VADAF use

-With its capture, Phan Rang Air Base became a VPAF base.
-It is unclear to what extent the former USAF facilities were used, although aerial imagery shows that a large amount of the station was torn down over the years, the large base simply being too big for the VPAF, in addition the 04R/22L runway was inactivated, and today is almost obliterated.
+With its capture, Phan Rang Air Base became a VADAF base.
+It is unclear to what extent the former USAF facilities were used, although aerial imagery shows that a large amount of the station was torn down over the years, the large base simply being too big for the VADAF, in addition the 04R/22L runway was inactivated, and today is almost obliterated.
 A few of the hangars remain standing, others have been torn down.
 The large aircraft parking ramp and concrete aircraft shelters remain, although the shelters appear to have been left unused.
 Steel and sand revetments also remain on the ramp.

-The captured aircraft at Phan Rang AB were later used by the VPAF in missions during the Cambodian–Vietnamese War.
-The A-37s flew most of the ground support missions in those conflicts, being more suited to the role than the VPAF's MiG-17s and MiG-21s.
-Several squadrons of captured UH-1H Hueys were also operated by the VPAF for many years from Phan Rang.
+The captured aircraft at Phan Rang AB were later used by the VADAF in missions during the Cambodian–Vietnamese War.
+The A-37s flew most of the ground support missions in those conflicts, being more suited to the role than the VADAF's MiG-17s and MiG-21s.
+Several squadrons of captured UH-1H Hueys were also operated by the VADAF for many years from Phan Rang.

-The base is now used by the VPAF 937th Fighter Regiment equipped with Sukhoi Su-30MK2Vs, Sukhoi Su-27SK and Su-27UBK fighters.
+The base is now used by the VADAF 937th Fighter Regiment equipped with Sukhoi Su-22 fighter-bombers.